 Who can apply for LCHIP funding?

 Towns, cities and counties (political subdivisions of the state) and qualified not-for-profit organizations are eligible to apply for funding from LCHIP.
-Historical resources seeking funding for rehabilitation grants must be owned by a qualified entity.
+See a more detailed explanation under the “Grant Programs” tab.

 When can recipients start working on a funded project, and what is the deadline for completion?